SalmanAd01/SalmanAd01/README.md

 <h1>Hey👋🏻,I'm Salman Adhikari</h1>
 <b>I'm 18 Year Old Student From India Pursuing My IT B.E From SIES Graduation School Of Technology<br>It's Always Fun For Me To Build And Explore New Things.I Like To Talk With Peoples.Like To Take Challenges blah blah...</b>
 <h2>🖥About Me</h2>
-- 🎯 I Wanted To Become The Software Engineer <br>
+- 🎯 I Wanted To Become a Software Engineer <br>
 - 🧐 Like To Solve The Real World Problems <br>
 - 👨‍💻 Learning New Things Rapidly <br>
 - 🕵️‍♂️ I’m currently learning Java and Android Studio Code <br>